capi20/Task-Management-MERN/README.md

 ### Comments
 - Add comments to any task for better collaboration.
 - Only the comment creator can edit or delete their comments.
+- Comments are always sorted in a created-at-first order for better readability.

 ### Dashboard
 - Tasks are listed with pagination for efficient browsing and management.